ragingwind/cca-delegate/readme.md

 ## WARNING

-It's still in experimental and cca doesn't supports a official way that we can use in code.
-This node module try to parse stdio messages from result of execution of cca.
-The execution result can be changed follow by changes of cca updating that mean is `cca-delegate` can be has risk factors
+It's still in experimental and cca doesn't supports a official way that we can use cca in code programmatic directly.
+This node module is trying to parse stdio messages getting from result of cca execution.
+The execution result can be changed follow by any changes of cca updating that mean is `cca-delegate` can be has risk factors

 ## Install